We are fully committed to the privacy and security of our customers and their personal data.

 General Analytics Tracking

-In order to better understand how our customers use Jetpack — and so that we can efficiently and effectively improve the product — we actively track activities around the product, including page views (WordPress.com and within the dashboard of your own WordPress site on which Jetpack is installed) and clicks (on any links used when managing your site via WordPress.com or within the Jetpack dashboard of your own WordPress site on which Jetpack is installed).
+In order to better understand how our customers use Jetpack — and so that we can efficiently and effectively improve the product — we actively track activities around the product, including page views (WordPress.com and within the dashboard of your own WordPress site on which Jetpack is installed) and clicks (on any links or banners used when managing your site via WordPress.com or within the Jetpack dashboard of your own WordPress site on which Jetpack is installed, or when using the dashboard quick switcher to move between your WordPress site dashboard and WordPress.com dashboard), as well as when the Jetpack plugin is deactivated or Jetpack disconnected (tracking events related to the disconnection dialog box).
+We also track product suggestions activities depending on which selections or user flows are taken when using the Jetpack Assistant, and partner coupon code usage.

 Emails sent to you by Jetpack and WordPress.com will also include standard tracking, including open and click activities.
 Learn how to unsubscribe from these emails.

-In order to opt out of this tracking, click on the Privacy link in the footer of the Jetpack page within your WordPress dashboard and toggle the following option:
+In order to opt out of both general analytics and WooCommerce tracking (if WooCommerce is in use), click on the Privacy link in the footer of the Jetpack page within your WordPress dashboard and toggle the following option:

 Managing Your Email Preferences